 Good quality enameled cast iron is some of the most durable cookware made.

-All enamel is brittle, and can chip or crack under certain conditions (for example, don't heat your enameled cast iron without food or liquid in it, set it down roughly, or subject it to sudden, extreme temperature changes).
-But there really is a difference between brands, and the higher-end brands tend to be more resistant to chipping, cracking, and glazing (those tiny surface cracks that form on the enamel) than bargain brands.
-Though you can use enameled pots with cracks, chips, or glazing (the underlying cast iron is not toxic), higher end brands will take more abuse and resist cracking and chipping more than less expensive brands.
+All enamel is brittle, and can chip or crack under certain conditions (don't heat enameled cast iron without food or liquid in it, set it down roughly, or subject it to sudden, extreme temperature changes).
+But there is a difference between brands, and higher-end brands are more resistant to chipping, cracking, and crazing (those tiny surface cracks that form on the enamel).

 You can read more about this in our Best Enameled Cast Iron Dutch Ovens article.

 Is enamel-coated cookware safe?
 Yes!
 Since enamel is just melted, hardened glass, it contains no toxic materials.
-In fact, enamel-coated cookware is one of the safest, most stable types of cookware you can buy.
+In fact, enamel-coated cookware is some of the safest cookware you can buy.

-As we said above about porcelain coatings, some people worry about the dyes, which can contain small amounts of lead and cadmium; this is especially true for reds, oranges, and yellows.
-But enamel-coated cookware sold in the US shouldn't have any toxic chemicals at all.
+Some people worry about the dyes, which can contain small amounts of lead and cadmium; this is especially true for reds, oranges, and yellows.
+But enamel-coated cookware sold in the US shouldn't have any toxic chemicals at all, and certainly none that will get into your food: the cooking surface is always beige or black, which are the safest colors.

 Enamel is considered a very safe, stable type of cookware, but you can avoid the remote possibility of toxins by avoiding red, orange, and yellow tones.